duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 Up in the **File menu**, click **"Create New File"**, and enter the name of your cheat sheet as a JSON file (make sure it's saving to the `cheat_sheets/json` directory).
 In our case, since our topic is 'regex', we'll name our file `regex.json`.

+> For convenience, you can start by copying the full contents of the `sections` property of the [`regex.json`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/json/regex.json) file on Github.
+Then, follow the steps below and change the values to your cheat sheet.

 Erase any pre-filled contents that Codio might have inserted, and replace with the open and close brackets, indicating a JSON object.

 ```javascript